-- (1) The date the order of suspension was entered and the effective date thereof, and a copy of the disciplinary order or opinion; - (2) The date on which all prior petitions for reinstatement were filed and the disposition thereof; - (3) The facts other than passage of time and absence of additional misconduct upon which the petitioning attorney relies to establish that the attorney possesses all of the qualifications required of applicants for admission to the Bar of Colorado, fully considering the previous disciplinary action taken against the attorney; - (4) Evidence of compliance with all applicable disciplinary orders and with all provisions of this Chapter regarding actions required of suspended attorneys; - (5) Evidence of efforts to maintain professional competence through continuing legal education or otherwise during the period of suspension.
-An attorney under suspension shall be on inactive status on the roll of attorneys maintained by the Clerk of the Supreme Court; and - (6) A statement of restitution made as ordered to any persons and the Colorado Attorneys' Fund for Client Protection and the source and amount of funds used to make restitution. - (d) Reinstatement Proceedings.
+- (1) The date the order of suspension was entered and the effective date thereof, and a copy of the disciplinary order or opinion; - (2) The date on which all prior petitions for reinstatement were filed and the disposition thereof; - (3) The facts other than passage of time and absence of additional misconduct upon which the petitioning attorney relies to establish that the attorney possesses all of the qualifications required of applicants for admission to the Bar of Colorado, fully considering the previous disciplinary action taken against the attorney; - (4) Evidence of compliance with all applicable disciplinary orders and with all provisions of this Chapter regarding actions required of suspended attorneys;

+- (5) Evidence of efforts to maintain professional competence through continuing legal education or otherwise during the period of suspension; and - (6) A statement of restitution made as ordered to any persons and the Colorado Attorneys' Fund for Client Protection and the source and amount of funds used to make restitution. - (d) Reinstatement Proceedings.
 Immediately upon receipt of a petition for reinstatement the Regulation Counsel shall conduct any investigation the Regulation Counsel deems necessary.
 The petitioner shall cooperate in any such investigation.